ITIL Adoption: Which ITIL Processes are Adopted First?

 What this ITIL processes data shows

 What jumps out is that the traditionally adopted ITIL processes – incident management, service request management, change management/enablement, and problem management are most commonly adopted in the first phase of ITIL introduction.
-It’s unsurprising given both the traditional advisory focus on these ITIL “cornerstones” plus the first three, especially, align with critical business needs of IT management.
+It’s unsurprising given both the traditional advisory focus on these ITIL “cornerstones” plus the first three, especially, align with critical business needs of IT.

 At the other end of the spectrum, financial management appears to be the least loved of the ITIL processes/practices in the poll.
 Unlike IT asset management (ITAM) – its adoption profile reflects the growing level of corporate interest in and need for ITAM.